randeeraliyanage/randeeraliyanage.github.io/README.md

 - Future research will mainly focus on the implementation of Simultaneous Localization and Mapping through ROS.
 This will open up the AGV platform to multiple experiments and optimizations for a variety of dynamic environments.
 It will also help to observe the performance and limitations of utilizing an AGV for a given task.
 - Contributor - Lenisha Dewmini (CINEC Final Year Student)

 I am constantly looking for enthusiastic final year engineering students to be a part of my research projects.
-If you are interested in any of the above projects, email me your CV along with 1 short paragraph in the email body describing your interest in the respective project to "randeera.liyanage@cinec.edu".
+If you are interested in any of the above projects, email me your CV along with 1 short paragraph in the email body describing your interest in the respective project to randeera.liyanage@cinec.edu.
 Email subject - "Prospective UG for "Project Name."